-- - Set By Network: you are identified to the other party using the default network information. - Show Number: your phone number and name are sent to the other party.

-- Hide Number: your identifying information is hidden from the other party. - Call Answer: allows you to select how your phone answers incoming calls.
+- Show My Number: allows you to select how your ID is handled when an outgoing call is initiated.
 Use the Up or Down Navigation key to highlight your selection.
+Press the Select soft key or the (ink) key to make your selection.
+Options include: - Set By Network: you are identified to the other party using the default network information. - Show Number: your phone number and name are sent to the other party. - Hide Number: your identifying information is hidden from the other party. - Call Answer: allows you to select how your phone answers incoming calls.
+Use the Up or Down Navigation key to highlight your selection.
 Press the Options soft key, then the Select soft key to save your new selection.
-Options include: - Send Key: allows you to answer an incoming call by pressing either the Accept soft key or the \boxed{r} key. - Open Slide: allows you to answer an incoming call by opening the slide. - Any Key: allows you to answer an incoming call by pressing any key on your phone. - Auto Reply: allows you to create a text message to be sent when you miss an incoming call. - Call Status Tones: allows you to activate an alert tone for one of three available status categories.
+Options include: - Send Key: allows you to answer an incoming call by pressing either the Accept soft key or the $\fbox$ key. - Any Key: allows you to answer an incoming call by pressing any key on your phone. - Auto Reply: allows you to set up an automatic reply to messages when the mode is activated. - Call Status Tones: allows you to activate an alert tone for one of three available status categories.
 Use the Up or Down Navigation key to highlight your selection.
-Press the () key to make your selection.
+Press the $\bigodot$ key to make your selection.
 Press the Save soft key to save your new selection.
+Options include:

-Options include: - Call Connect Tone: allows you to activate an alert tone when the a connection has been made. - Minute Minder: allows you to activate an alert tone which sounds every minute the call is active. - Call End Tone: allows you to activate an alert tone when the line is disconnected.
+- Call Connect Tone: allows you to activate an alert tone when the a connection has been made. - Minute Minder: allows you to activate an alert tone which sounds every minute the call is active. - Call End Tone: allows you to activate an alert tone when the line is disconnected. - Alerts On Call: allows you to activate an alert tone for new messages being received during an active call.
+Use the Up or Down Navigation key to toggle between On and Off.
+Press the (or) key to make your selection.
+Press the Select soft key to save your new selection.